How to Sign Up for Traffic School: Quick and Easy Steps

 It depends on your ticket and driving history.

-In most cases, you can go if you have a minor violation like speeding.
+Usually, you can go if you got a minor violation like speeding.

-But if you were caught with alcohol or drugs, you might not be able to.
+If your violation involved alcohol or drugs, you might not be eligible.

-Commercial drivers often can’t go to traffic school.
+Also, commercial drivers often can’t go to traffic school, and serious offenses typically don’t qualify either.

-Check your ticket or call the court to see if you’re eligible.
+Check your ticket or give the court a call to confirm your eligibility.

 Your driving record matters too.

-In many places, you can only do traffic school once every 18 months.
+In many states, you can only take traffic school once every 18 months.

-The court will look at your violation date to decide.
+The court looks at the date of your violation to decide.

 Steps for Signing Up